JackEdTaylor/LexOPSdocs/docs/02-generate.md

 <p class="caption">(\#fig:unnamed-chunk-10)The cumulative number of items generated per iteration.</p>
 </div>

-Here, this shows a characteristic levelling-off; iterations become increasingly less likely to successfully generate items as n increases.
+Here, this shows a characteristic levelling-off; iterations become increasingly less likely to successfully generate items as the pool of possible combinations is gradually exhausted.